Saud Siddique

 While at the IFC in Washington D.C., Mr. Siddique led several investment transactions in the field of project finance, and structured debt and equity investments in the infrastructure sectors in high growth markets such as India, China, and other countries in Asia and Latin America regions.
 He was in charge of IFC's pioneering investments in the Latin Power Fund, the first private equity infrastructure fund for emerging markets, the Asia Mezzanine Infrastructure Fund, the first investment vehicle of its kind in Asia, and Profund, the first private equity fund targeting microlending institutions.
 From 2004-2007, he was based out of Hong Kong, and was the head of business development for infrastructure projects in the East Asia and Pacific region for IFC.

-Mr. Siddique was Founder/CEO of the pan-Asia, Tigris Water Fund (TWF), which had global institutions (Macquarie, Prudential, FMO, Nippon Koei) as partners/investors, TWF’s investment focus was large, centralised water and wastewater treatment projects.
+Mr. Siddique was Founder/CEO of Tigris Water Fund (TWF), which had global institutions (Macquarie, Prudential, FMO, Nippon Koei) as partners/investors.
+TWF’s investment focus was large, centralised water and wastewater treatment projects.

 During 2007-2009, Mr. Siddique served as the CEO and Board Member of Hyflux Water Trust (HWT), a global water infrastructure yield on vehicle investment, and led its IPO on the Main-board of the Singapore Stock Exchange.
 HWT’s investment focus was water and waste-water treatment, desalination, water recycling, and water distribution projects, primarily in China, the Middle East and North Africa region and other high growth markets.
+Under his tenure, HWT delivered first year Distribution per Unit and Net Profit which exceeded IPO forecast, and also increased HWT’s total water assets size under management by 112%.
 Mr. Siddique was also a member of the top management of Hyflux Ltd. in Singapore, one of the leading water infrastructure companies in Asia, where he was responsible for Hyflux’s India operations and Engineering, Procurement and Construction (EPC) business globally, Hyflux’s business development globally and assisting the Group’s CEO/Founder in overseeing China and Middle East and North Africa markets.

 He has worked extensively on infrastructure projects in China, and was the Chairman of the Board of 11 water project companies in China.